 |NUR 901||Residency: Advanced Practice Nurse||2-4|

-Note: This Program of Study includes a minimum of 375 supervised clinical hours.
+This Program of Study includes a minimum of 375 supervised practicum hours.
 A minimum of 1000 credited post-baccalaureate clinical hours are required for the Doctor of Nursing Practice degree.
-The student will be required to provide evidence of the number of direct clinical hours completed in their graduate program.
-This will determine the number of credits the student is required to take in NUR 901.
+The student will be required to provide evidence of the number of direct practicum hours completed in their graduate program.
+This will determine the number of credits the student is required to take in NUR 901 Residency: Advanced Practice Nurse.